Long live pollinators and biodiversity!

 2022 Certification starts August 5 until October 5.

 Keep in mind to take pictures of your garden all Summer long for your certification!

-The My Space for Life Garden program is free and open to all residents of Québec, to company gardens, green roofs and community gardens.
-When you participate you benefit from a number of advantages:
+My Space for Life Garden program is free and open to all Québec residents, to company, school and alley gardens, green roofs and community gardens.
+When you participate, you benefit from a range of advantages:

-- The Biodiversity Garden promotes the cultivation of native plants and the adoption of environmentally friendly growing methods.
-This will attract a wide range of useful fauna to your garden.
+- The Biodiversity Garden promotes the cultivation of a diverse flora, especially native plants, in order to attract a wide range of useful fauna to your garden.

 - The Bird Garden offers a space that will attract birds – a garden where they can feed and shelter throughout the year.

-As proof of its commitment and to help build the biodiversity protection movement, in 2013 Space for Life launched the My Space for Life Garden program as a means of encouraging citizens to “greenify” their environment.
-This project was made possible thanks to financial support from the Conférence régionale des élus de Montréal and the Secrétariat à la région métropolitaine.
+As proof of its commitment and to help build the biodiversity protection movement, Space for Life launched the My Space for Life Garden program in 2013 as a means of encouraging citizens to “greenify” their environment.
+This project was made possible thanks to financial support from the Conférence régionale des élus de Montréal (now Concertation Montréal) and the Secrétariat à la région métropolitaine.

-For their invaluable collaboration we also thank the Space for Life Foundation, the Friends of the Montréal Botanical Garden, the Conseil Régional de l’Environnement-Montréal, the Association des retraités du Jardin botanique de Montréal (Club Iris), Horticulture Indigo and the Regroupement des Éco-quartiers.
+For their invaluable collaboration, we would also like to thank the Conseil Régional de l’Environnement-Montréal, the Association des retraités du Jardin botanique de Montréal (Club Iris) and the Regroupement des écoquartiers.